j-lamadrid/ace-lab-scripts/README.md

 Scripts made using Python 3.12

-If you wish to use the included notebooks, jupyter must also be installed.
 Included is a requirements.txt with all necessary installs.

 Run:
 ```pip install -r requirements.txt```